Hello, I'm Stacy...

 I found a good therapist.

 I read a lot of books.

 I attended workshops.

 And I invested in self-care.

-But I wanted my story to end differently.
-For three years, I held onto the hope that we'd somehow be able to recover our marriage.
-I wanted to believe my therapist when she said "marriages that make it through times like these are the strongest ones."
+For three years, I held onto the hope that my marriage could somehow be recovered.
+I wanted to believe my therapist when she said marriages that make it through circumstances like mine are the strongest that exist.

 But that’s not how my story ended.

-When everything finally unraveled in 2018, I was faced with the very scary question: What now?
+When the relationship finally unraveled in 2018, I was faced with a very scary question: What now?

 I was terrified.
-I had no stable income, no relatives within 2,000 miles, and in a matter of weeks I’d have no place to live, a health insurance plan with an end date, and a whole helluva lot of grieving still ahead of me.
+I had no stable income, no relatives within 2,000 miles of me, and in a matter of weeks I’d have no place to live, a health insurance plan with an expiration date, and a whole helluva lot of grieving still ahead of me.